 Apart from India, this cultural fest is observed in several other countries like the USA, Mauritius, Malaysia, South Africa, and Singapore.
 In each and every aforementioned country, hundreds and thousands of people collectively observe Thaipusam with great enthusiasm and fervor.
 One can also see many people who, out of devotion, even go to the extent of severely piercing their bodies to please the Lord with all kinds of hooks, skewers, and lances known as ‘Vel’ in the local language.

-The town of Palani where this festival is celebrated with great gusto is situated at an approximate distance of 2,536, 1,383, 2,160, 393 km from Indian metropolitan cities like Delhi, Mumbai, Kolkata, Bengaluru respectively.
+The town of Palani where this festival is celebrated with great gusto is situated in Dindigul district of Tamil Nadu.
+It is easy to access this place using multiple modes of transportation.
 Check out the information stated below on how to reach Palani, Tamil Nadu.